karusosp/karsosp/content/_index.markdown

 ## [Essays](/essay/)
 I do genuinely think that writing essay is the best way to learn.
-It differ from notes, in that the notes only a recollection of knowledge which is learned through reading, while essay is mostly about argumentation and view on some things.
+It differ from notes, in that the notes is only a recollection of knowledge which is learned through reading, while essay is mostly about argumentation and view on some things.
 By writing essay, i do believe that we force our mind to really systematize our logical argumentation before talking our takes.